kerzeld/catppuccin-overrides/README.md

 # catppuccin-overrides

 Catppuccin themes are among the most accessible and easiest to customize themes available.
 So here are some overrides for my own styles.

 # Usage

-Execute `src/index.ts` and it will build all templates in all the themes `out` folders
+Execute `src/index.ts` and supply a theme name as an argument.\
+The output can be found in the `out` folder.

+`--firefoxTheme`\
+If this flag is provided it will generate a firefox manifest for a theme under `out/firefox/manifest.json`

+Current available themes are:

+- pink
+- yellow

+# Helpers

 The `link.bash` script links some files to the relevant places just give the name of the theme as the argument